dhairyachaudhary/Toysly/README.md

 # Toysly
-#### Toysly is an e-commerce website for selling books, toys and puzzles 🧸🧩.
+#### Toysly is an e-commerce platform for selling books, toys and puzzles 🧸🧩.
 This is our final project for CSE 345: Foundations to Computer Security.

 <p align="center">